-edible twine transformed unruly humiliate rope

-changed/altered

-wild/uncontrollable

-embarrass/shame

-can be eaten
+rope changed/altered wild/uncontrollable embarrass/shame can be eaten

-Term 2 - Weeks 1-2

-More about Mandela
+Term 2 - Weeks 1-2 More about Mandela

 Write sentences about Mandela.
 Start the sentences with these words.
-Write the sentences in the past tense
+Write the sentences in the past tense.

-Let's write

-First, when I was five,
+First, when I wa s five,

-Then, when I was six,
+Then, when I wa as six,

-Even then, I was
+Even then, I was 5

 In the evenings, I

 Finally, I went

-Write a heading f or the extract.
+A A A A A A A A A A A A A A A A A A A Write a heac ling for the extract

 Let's write

-Let's write What do you t hink he learnt at s he was seven.
-Do school?
-Do you th bl?
-Write a paragra ink he did well at : school?
+Let's write What do went to school wh you think he learn lots of friends at sc t at school?
+Do you u think he did wel l at school?
 Did

-AD.

-Let's write Pr ut these words in to alphabetical or der and then writ e the words in yo our dictionary.
+Let's write Put these wor ds into alphabetica al order and then y write the words in your dictionary.

-shirt pants dress shoes trousers shorts
+Let's write shirt Put these wor pants ds into alphabetica dress al order and then shoes write the words in trousers your dictionary.

-socks jeans blouse jacket jersey jumper
+-